Attractions & Things to Do in Xanthi

 A vivid part of Xanthi that forms the historical center, is a meeting point for the locals, and brings a traditional notion to the city-life.

-Event of the first week of September that finalizes summer and brings a unique festive mode.
+Event of the first week of September that finalizes summer and brings a unique festive atmosphere in the city.

 Shedding light to the everyday lives of the city inhabitants and the historical past of the city.

 Bearing the name of an artist who comes from the city and donated his paintings to the organization.

 One of the most important and famous Carnival events of Greece that attracts visitors from all over the country and abroad.